|The Varsity Boat Club|

 The 1941 Varsity Boat Club Dance.
 The VBC dance was a prime occasion in the 30's and 40's, attracting large crowds, held in the Spanish Ballroom at the Olympic Hotel, and featuring top entertainment.
 The event was scheduled in early January, immediately preceding full-time training, and was attended by alums, friends, and - of course - the students.
 Here Dave Ross's Orchestra plays against the traditional backdrop of sweeps.
 Tyee photo.

 flag over the shellhouse to dedicate their new living quarters.
 Fil Leanderson

-and Dick Wahlstrom, with the support of George Pocock and the coaches, initiated
+and Dick Wahlstrom, with the support of freshman coach Stan Pocock, initiated

 the effort during spring break of 1953 that ultimately led to crew members

 was the Freshman coach at that time and I was on his squad," said Doug Clarke,

 class of '56.
 "Stan was also the advisor to the VBC and suggested the idea to